Most interesting landmarks of Oman

 - Teiq Sinkhole (Taiq, Tayq, Tahik) – Dhofar Governorate.
 1.25 km long, 1 km wide and 250 m deep sinkhole with abrupt walls, volume 90 million m³ – largest sinkhole by volume in the world.
 Two perennial streams enter the sinkhole and both disappear underground.
 Contains also largely unexplored cave.

 - Juniper woodland of Hayl Al Jawari – Al Dakhiliyah and Al Batinah Region.
 Unique montane woodland in the highest mountains of Oman, at the height above 2,200 m.
 Single species of trees are numerous very old Greek junipers (Juniperus excelsa M.Bieb. ssp. ).
-By some specialists this very isolated population of junipers is considered to be distinct, endemic species – Greek junipers in general grow further north, in Turkey, Greece.
+By some specialists this very isolated population of junipers is considered to be distinct, endemic species – Greek junipers, in general, grow further north, in Turkey, Greece.

 - Frankincense growth in Wadi Dawkah – Dhofar Governorate.
-Ancient grove of of frankincense trees (Boswellia sacra Flueck.).
-Frankincense resin obtained in this dry wadi was considered to be of the highest quality and was extremely important item of international trade in prehistoric and ancient world.
+Ancient grove of frankincense trees (Boswellia sacra Flueck.).
+Frankincense resin obtained in this dry wadi was considered to be of the highest quality and was an extremely important item of international trade in the prehistoric and ancient world.
 In total here grow some 1,230 ancient trees.

 - Stand of baobabs in Wadi Hinna – Dhofar Governorate.
 Group of more than 100 baobabs (Adansonia digitata L.) with trunk circumferences up to 20 meters (some sources state – even 29 meters)!
 Relict forest, although some consider that baobabs are brought here by people.
 Baobabs are found also more to the west, around Dalkut, in beautiful, idyllic scenery.